MileHacker Logo

 Pre-Trip Research

-• Investigate specific hotels and points of interest for their accessibility features.
+• Investigate specific hotels and attractions for their accessibility features.

 • Look for travel blogs or forums by disabled travelers who visited China for insights.